Pitt sues Jolie over sale of French vineyard where they married

 But last July, Jolie scored a win in their custody battle as the private judge overseeing their divorce and custody matters was disqualified from the case.

-The ruling means the custody case essentially had to be restarted before a new judge.
+The ruling meant the custody case essentially had to be restarted before a new judge.